-A sun lounge/conservatory has been added to the rear and a WC formed on the ground floor.
-These alterations appear to be of an historic nature.
+A rear extension has been added to the rear of the property and a dormer has been installed within the roof space in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.